Confused about nonstick cookware brands?

 Are PTFE and Teflon the Same Thing?
 (Hint: Yes)

-As we said, Teflon is Dupont's brand name for its PTFE product; the original PTFE.
+Teflon is Dupont's brand name for its PTFE product; the original PTFE.
 Since they were the first to market the product, it became known by its brand name, Teflon, rather than its generic name, PTFE.

 But they are the same thing.

-Here's a short article to substantiate this.
+Here's a short article that discusses this.

 The Safety of Nonstick Cookware